asemio/SZXX/README.md

 The Sequence contains `Zip.Data.t` elements that match the `Zip.Action.t` returned by the `callback`: `Zip.Action.Fold_string` yields a `Zip.Data.Fold_string` on the Sequence, `Zip.Action.Skip` yields `Zip.Data.Skip`, etc.

 Note that a `Sequence.t` is an ephemeral data structure.
-Each element can only be seen once, for example calling `Sequence.is_empty` will attempt to generate the next element in the Sequence, and return true if there was one, _but that element will be lost_.
+Each element can only be seen once, for example calling `Sequence.is_empty` will attempt to generate the next element in the Sequence to return true if there was one, _but that element will be lost_.

 SZXX will wait for you to consume from the Sequence before extracting more.

-#### Actions:
-SZXX will call `callback` when it encounters a new file within the ZIP archive.
-You must choose an Action for SZXX to perform on each file.

-- Action.Skip`: skip over the compressed bytes of this file without attempting to decompress them.
-- Action.String`: collect the whole decompressed file into a single string.
-- Action.Bigstring`: collect the whole decompressed file into a single bigstring.
-More efficient than `Action.String` if you don't need to convert the result into a string.
-- Action.Fold_string f`: fold this file into a final state using function `f`, in string chunks of ~500-8192 bytes.
-- Action.Fold_bigstring f`: fold this file into a final state using function `f`, in bigstring chunks of ~500-8192 bytes. **IMPORTANT:** this `Bigstring.t` is volatile!
-It's only safe to read from it until the end of function `f` (the "folder").
-If you need to access the data again later, copy it in some way before the end of function `f`.
-- Action.Parse p`: apply the `Angstrom.t` parser `p` to the file while it is being decompressed without having to fully decompress it first. `Parse p` expects `p` to consume all bytes and leave no trailing junk bytes after a successful parse.
-- Action.Parse_many { parser; on_parse }`: repeatedly apply the `Angstrom.t` parser to the file while it is being decompressed without having to fully decompress it first.
-It invokes `on_parse` on each parsed value. `Parse_many` expects the file to end with a complete parse and leave no trailing junk bytes.
-- Action.Terminate`: abruptly terminate processing of the ZIP archive.
-The output Sequence will finish with a `Data.Terminate` element.
-SZXX stops reading from the `Feed.t` immediately, without even skipping over the bytes of that entry.

 ## Performance